 One of my earliest trips to Romania took place years before I ever became a travel writer.
 It was 1990 and I was living in Vienna at the time.

-I was the office’s “expert” on Czechoslovakia, though I was still pretty naïve.
+I was the office’s “expert” on Czechoslovakia, though I was still pretty naïve at the time.
 The “Velvet Revolution” that overturned Communism in that country had taken place only a few months earlier, in November 1989, though I have to admit I'd largely failed to see it coming.
-Romania’s revolution a month later -- that led to the arrest and execution of dictator Nicolae Ceaușescu and his wife Elena -- was, if anything, even more dramatic and unanticipated.
+Romania’s revolution a month later in December -- that led to the arrest and execution of dictator Nicolae Ceaușescu and his wife Elena -- was, if anything, even more dramatic and unanticipated.

-Indeed, looking back from more than a quarter century, almost no one had foreseen the domino-like fall of Communism throughout Eastern Europe in 1989.
-At the time, that fact imparted a sense of awe over the unfolding of history that we were all feeling.
+Indeed, looking back on those days from more than a quarter century, almost no one had foreseen the domino-like fall of Communism throughout Eastern Europe in 1989.
+That fact imparted a sense of awe over the unfolding of history that we were all feeling.

 By the spring of 1990, the whole region, including Romania, was now considered to be “safely democratic.”
 Indeed, the future was looking pretty good, and even the weather was starting to cooperate.
 My girlfriend at the time, Delia, suggested we take a trip somewhere to relax over a long weekend.
 We looked through a list of cheap flights from Vienna and opted for Romanian airline Tarom’s service to Bucharest.